 - Nuts – generally only cashews and almonds are consumed.

 - Liquids – emphasis strictly on water.
 Consume lots and frequently.
 Try not to consume a lot with meals as it will dilute digestive juices.

 - Desserts – desserts are limited to home-made ice cream.
 Not really sure, but my guess is only quality milk ingredients are used and perhaps raw cane sugar as a sweetener.

-The strongest point to me personally was focus on what you can, instead of focusing on what you can’t.
-This simple yet extremely effective suggestion has been a god-send for solving my own seborrheic dermatitis.
+The strongest point for me personally was the focus on what you can, instead of focusing on what you can’t.
+This simple yet extremely effective suggestion has been a godsend for solving my own seborrheic dermatitis.

 Tedmaster5 – Curezone

-The biggest difference from the previous one, was the he had a verified Candida infection.
+The biggest difference from the previous one was that he had a verified Candida infection.
 This led him directly to the Candida diet/cleanse.

 Other points of interest are that he underwent two colonics and used infrared saunas to speed up toxin removal.

 The poster claims to have followed a strict candida diet.
 This is basically a diet which removes all foods that promote fungal growth within the body.